- About SIGCIS

 Rather than try and cover the whole of Von Neumann's life, Aspray uses an examination of his contributions during the 1940s and 1950s to computer design, numerical analysis, computing theory and several other areas as a window into the broader history of computing and applied mathematics during this period.

 Mathematical tables might not sound so thrilling, but they were one of the main items driving the development of scientific computing technology and techniques during the nineteenth and early twentieth centuries.
-This book, based on a conference but very nicely edited and produced, provides concise, readable and authoritative introductions to a number of topics including Babbage and his engines, large scale table-making efforts in the UK and in the USA, and the production of nautical and astronomical tables.
-Most of the authors are professionally trained historians.
+This book, based on a conference but very nicely edited and produced, provides concise, readable and authoritative introductions to a number of topics including Babbage and his engines, large scale table-making efforts in the

-Mary Croarken, Early Scientific Computing in Britain (Oxford, 1990).
+Early Scientific Computing in

 A concise history of British computation, focusing on the development of different computing centers and their use of mechanical and electronic aids.
 It begins in the early twentieth century, moves through the introduction of differential analyzers, and finishes with the Second World War and the electronic computers of the immediate post-War era.
 No such overall history has yet been published on the US story over the same period.